 Summary: Montana is most certainly the mecca of western deer hunting.
 Three factors make it so:

 2) Good bucks.
-Montana is full of mature whitetails; with patience and hard hunting work, bucks in the 130- to 140-inch range are common.
+Montana is full of mature western whitetails; with patience and hard hunting work, bucks in the 130- to 140-inch range are common.

 3) Rut hunting.
 With a general season running through most of November, the rifle hunter has chance to hunt rutting bucks.